Madrid, Seville, Córdoba

-Spain – where did the idea for February trip come from?
+Where did the idea for the February trip come from?

 The idea for this trip was born by an accident.
 We did not plan to go to Spain in February, but there was an opportunity that “pushed” us towards this place.
 We planned a short vacation at the time, but with no specific idea about the place.

-Due to my numerous business trips, at the end of February one of my meeting was going to happen in Porto (Portugal).
-My meeting took place during week days, so there was an opportunity to extend my stay for a weekend or for the whole following week.
+Due to my numerous business trips, at the end of February, one of my meetings was going to happen in Porto (Portugal).
+My meeting took place during weekdays, so there was an opportunity to extend my stay for a weekend or the whole following week.
 I wanted to take advantage of this opportunity and convince my husband to join me there.
 However, we were in Porto together two years earlier, we realized that we do not want to come back to the same place after such a short time.
-Although I consider Porto as an extraordinary place, with beautiful views, amazing old town and delicious wine – we were hungry to see a new place.
+Although I consider Porto as an extraordinary place, with beautiful views, an amazing old town and delicious wine – we were hungry to see a new place.

 We decided with my husband to meet in Madrid on the first evening of our trip.
 I was supposed to fly there directly from Porto, and my husband directly from Warsaw.
 This was a new experience for both of us, as we have always travelled together so far.
 This time we agreed to have a “date” in Madrid.
 Air connections from Porto and Warsaw were the most convenient in terms of dates, travel time and attractive in terms of price.

 Of course, as many times before – we had some “additional” attraction in this part of the trip.
 Unfortunately, my evening flight from Porto to Madrid was delayed by “only” 4.5 hours.
 It was not a nice experience, but thanks to it now I know how to apply for compensation resulting from this type of delays.
-On my blog there will be a separate post about this topic.
+On my blog, there is a separate post about this topic: delayed flight journey.

 We spent only 2 days in Madrid, mainly due to the really nasty weather and freezing wind coming from the north.
 Visiting the city was done mainly from the deck of a tourist bus or under an umbrella.
-We took few pictures only, as our cameras were exposed for rain.
-Anyway, we saw the city, its architecture and we felt Madrid’s heartbeat, when we were strolling along Gran Via and Fuencaral streets.
+We took a few pictures only, as our cameras were exposed to rain.
+Anyway, we saw the city, its architecture and we felt Madrid’s heartbeat when we were strolling along Gran Via and Fuencarral streets.

 Seville and Cordoba

-From Madrid we took a direct train to Seville, where we spent 4 days.
-In Seville wonderful sunshine and spring weather was waiting for us, so it was worth spending the rest of the planned time in Spain.
+From Madrid, we took a direct train to Seville, where we spent 4 days.
+In Seville wonderful sunshine and spring weather was waiting for us.
+It was worth spending the rest of the planned time in Spain.

 Below I would like to present my tailor-made travel plan.